 Step 1: Planting your garden

-You may buy the seed packets and sprout the herbs yourself, or if you aren’t that patient you may purchase a small starter plant.
+You can buy seed packets and sprout the plants yourself, or if you aren’t that patient you can purchase a small starter plant.
 In either case, plant each herb in an individual pot with at least four inches of soil to allow for root growth.
 The pot should have drainage holes and something to catch water drips.
-Place your herb garden in a South-facing window with moderately warm temperature.
+Place your herb garden in a south-facing window with a moderately warm temperature.
 Do not allow the plants to touch the windows as changes in outdoor temperatures may be detrimental.

 Step 2: Nurture your plants

-Now that your plant has taken root, you need to continue to nurture it by maintaining moist soil.
-Overwatering can be just as dangerous as underwatering.
+Now that your plant has taken root (haha), you need to continue to nurture it by maintaining moist soil.
+Over-watering can be just as dangerous as under-watering.
 In fact, err on the side of letting the top couple inches of your plant get dry before moistening.

-Pinching is another component of nurturing some of the herbs in your garden.
-Basil is just one example.
-Pinching is done by using your thumb and forefinger to remove growth shoots This process encourages lateral growth resulting in a more compact and a less leggy plant.
+Pinching is another component of nurturing some of the herbs in your garden such as basil.
+Pinching is done by using your thumb and forefinger to remove growth shoots This process encourages lateral growth resulting in a more compact and less leggy plant.
 If you do not pinch back herbs they will bloom.
 Blooming sends a signal to the plant to stop growing new leaves.
 Furthermore, once bloomed the flavor of the leaves may become more bitter.

 Step 3: Harvest your garden

 Aw, it’s finally time to reap the benefits of your herb garden!
 You may eat the pieces of the herb that are pinched from the plant and removed from new sprouts.
-Your herb garden may produce more herbs than you can consume at once.
-Freezing and drying herbs is a great way to preserve herbs.
+If your garden produces more than you can consume, freezing and drying is a great way to preserve herbs.

 Naturopathic doctors spend extensive time studying therapeutic nutrition along with the core curriculum in biomedical science.
 They educate patients to eat for optimal health.
 Click here to find an ND near you in the US and Canada.